 Qing received an Executive MBA from the China Europe International Business School.

-Bob Ragusa is Senior Vice President of Global Quality & Operations for Illumina where he is responsible for the company’s operations serving clinical and research customers.
-His organization includes the Manufacturing, Supply Chain, Quality, and Life Cycle Management global teams who are committed to ensure high product quality and customer satisfaction.
+Bob Ragusa is Chief Operations Officer for Illumina where he is responsible for the company’s operations serving clinical and research customers.
+His organization includes the global Manufacturing, Clinical Lab Services, Supply Chain, Quality, Life Cycle Management, Information Technology, and Global Facilities and Real Estate teams who are committed to ensure high product quality and customer satisfaction.

 Prior to joining Illumina, Ragusa was Executive Vice President of Engineering and Global Operations at Accuray, a radiation oncology company, where he and his team were responsible for the development, manufacturing and distribution of innovative precision treatment solutions.
 Ragusa served as Senior Vice President of Global Operations for Applied Biosystems from 1997 until 2005.